-Entry Phase There is a fixed flow π_d of new entrants each period that are endowed with zero debt and draw their initial levels of productivity and capital from some distribution $\Phi_t^0(z,k)$.9 In order to capture imitation by new entrants (as in, e.g., Luttmer (2007)), we assume this distribution of productivity for new entrants is related to the distribution of productivity among incumbents; we will parameterize this dependence in Section 6.
-Imitation is necessary to ensure the model generates a positive growth rate along the balanced growth path (BGP).
-The equilibrium BGP of our model is identical to a version of the model with free entry in which the entry cost grows along with the economy, which Klenow and Li (2022) argue is the case empirically.10
+Heterogeneous Firms There is a set of heterogeneous firms that correspond to the established firms in the economy.
+Each period, there is a fixed flow π_d of new firms that enter with zero debt and draw their initial levels of productivity and capital from some distribution $\Phi_t^0(z,k)$.
+We assume the initial distribution of productivity for new firms is related to the distribution of productivity among incumbent firms (we will parameterize this dependence in Section 6).
+Some type of imitation is necessary to ensure the model generates a positive growth rate along the balanced growth path.